 Homemade Vegan Caramel Sauce

-Making an ice cream cake may look daunting but it's much easier than you may think!
+Making a gluten-free ice cream cake may look daunting but it's much easier than you may think!
 Here are a few tips to ensure your gluten-free ice cream cake is absolutely delectable working from the base all the way to the top.

 - Chocolate Cake - To ensure your cake is still moist and flavorful after it's frozen, we want to undercook it just a tad.
 Insert a toothpick in the middle and it should still come out fairly clean though - we don't want a batter-y cake!
 The cake should have risen and there may be little cracks in the top layer, this is the good part.